groupvine/gv-doc/membership/importing.md

 </div>

-* Any number of informational-only columns with header names prefixed with "ignore:.." can be included in import files and will be entirely ignored by the membership import process.
-(Also, columns with headers names prefixed with "delivery:...", used for [exports](./exporting?view=GV-SET-VIEW), will also be ignored in imports.)
+* Any number of informational-only columns with header names prefixed with "ignore:" can be included in import files and will be entirely ignored by the membership import process.
+(Also, columns with headers names prefixed with "delivery:", used for [exports](./exporting?view=GV-SET-VIEW), will also be ignored in imports.)